Achieving Fairness via Post-Processing in Web-Scale Recommender Systems: Introduction

 The remainder of the paper is organized as follows.
-Sections \ref{section:equalityOfOpportunity} and \ref{sec:EOdds} develop post-processing techniques to adjust for equality of opportunity and equalized odds respectively.
-Section \ref{sec:positionbias} addresses the position bias issues present in the ranking context for both the mechanisms.
-Simulated experiments are shown in Section \ref{sec:experiment}, followed by a real-world application in Section \ref{sec:application}.
-We conclude with a discussion in Section \ref{sec:discussion}.
-Proofs of all the results are given in the appendix.
-We end this section with a brief overview of related work.
+We first define and then develop post-processing techniques to adjust for equality of opportunity and equalized odds in rankings (Section \ref{section:equalityOfOpportunity} and Section \ref{sec:EOdds} respectively).
+We address the position bias issues present in the ranking context for both the mechanisms in Section \ref{sec:positionbias}.
+We empirically show the efficacy of our approach in Section \ref{sec:empirical} before concluding with a discussion in Section \ref{sec:discussion}.
+Proofs of all results are given in the Appendix in the supplementary material.
+We end this section with a brief overview of the related literature.